TeslasGhost/CUDA-PyTorch-ReleaseCandidate-Ubuntu16-04/README.md

 2. Reset *bashrc* by running `source ~/.bashrc`
 <br>

-PyTorch should now be installed within the Conda environment.
+*PyTorch should now be installed within the Conda environment*

 <br>